Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Discussion and conclusion

-Some limitations of this study are as follows, which may motivate future research on these aspects.
-One limitation is that, constrained by the availability of cyber loss data in the public domain, this study only focuses on the occurrence and frequency of cyber incidents.
-While some empirical studies have examined the magnitude of cyber losses, none have conducted severity predictions using an extensive set of firm-specific features.
-Such severity models can potentially be established using proprietary datasets, such as the cyber loss data from Advisen and the claim data managed by cyber insurance providers.
-Moreover, beyond the InsurTech empowered features explored in this study, there remains a significant opportunity for future enhancement in identifying and incorporating cyber risk factors.
+Some limitations of this study are as follows and may motivate future research.
+For one, constrained by the availability of cyber loss data in the public domain, the study focuses only on the occurrence and frequency of cyber incidents.
+Whereas some empirical studies have examined the magnitude of cyber losses, none have conducted severity predictions using an extensive set of firm-specific features.
+Such severity models can potentially be established using proprietary datasets, such as the cyber loss data from Advisen and the claims data managed by cyber insurance providers.
+Moreover, beyond the insurtech-enhanced features explored in this study, there remains a significant opportunity for future enhancement in identifying and incorporating cyber risk factors.
 One promising direction is the integration of penetration test data, which leverages engineering domain expertise to replicate real-world attack environments.
 Such simulated scenarios could provide a richer understanding of system vulnerabilities and organizational response behaviors, offering valuable predictive signals that are difficult to capture through observational data alone.
-Incorporating this type of data could further strengthen the robustness and realism of cyber risk models.
+Incorporating such data could further strengthen the robustness and realism of cyber risk models.

 Given the evolving and dynamic nature of cyber threats, it is increasingly urgent to develop a quantitative underwriting framework grounded in robust predictive analytics and sound risk management principles.
-By integrating high-frequency, entity-specific data into underwriting models, insurers can improve risk differentiation, enhance pricing accuracy, and promote a more resilient cyber insurance market.
+By integrating high-frequency entity-specific data into underwriting models, insurers can improve risk differentiation, enhance pricing accuracy, and promote a more resilient cyber insurance market.